 I had to remind myself that the country was ruled by an authoritarian despot named Lukashenko who had been in power for almost 30 years and was good friends with Russia’s resident despot, Vladimir Putin.
 In Belarus there was no such thing as an independent media, free elections, or public dissent.

 However these sides of Belarus remained hypothetical during my first day or two of walking around the city.
 Not only was it modern, it was also scrupulously clean, had lots of parks and walking trails and bike tracks and its historic centre had been tastefully preserved.
 There were no blatant signs of poverty, no homeless people camping in the parks.
 It was difficult to balance up the reality of Minsk with the oppressive nature of the communist government.

-But on our third day in Minsk, we were suddenly confronted by one of the truly enduring aspects of communist rule: the bureaucracy.
+It was on our third day in Minsk that we were suddenly confronted by one of the truly enduring aspects of communist rule: the bureaucracy.

 We had booked an apartment near the centre of Minsk for 3 days.
 But we liked the apartment and we liked Minsk, so Anya phoned the owner of the apartment – and big, garrulous man named Nikolae – and booked another 3 nights.

 Fine by him, he said, but did we realise that if we planned to stay in Belarus for longer than 5 nights we had to report to the immigrant police?

 Anya explained that we had a visa for 28 days.

 That didn’t matter, Nikolae said: we had still had to register and he had to accompany us because no one at the immigration police spoke any other languages other than Belorussian and Russian.